The Malta Individual Investor Programme (MIIP)

 39: Is dual citizenship allowed with CBI schemes?

-While most developed countries have no restrictions with regards to dual citizenships, others prohibit it.
+While most developed countries have no restrictions with regards to dual citizenship, others prohibit it.
 This must be considered on a case by case basis, as it largely depends on the regulations of one’s current nationality or home country.

-Chinese or Indian nationals wishing to apply for a second citizenship, and/or individuals not requiring a passport, may apply for golden visa programmes in Malta, Portugal, and Greece.
+Chinese or Indian nationals wishing to apply for second citizenship, and/or individuals not requiring a passport, may apply for golden visa programmes in Malta, Portugal, and Greece.

 40: Can Chinese citizens acquire dual citizenship?

 Unfortunately, not.
-Chinese nationals who acquire a second citizenship automatically lose their Chinese (PRC) citizenship.
+Chinese nationals who acquire second citizenship automatically lose their Chinese (PRC) citizenship.
 At this stage, such individuals would no longer be able to use their Chinese passport as proof of Chinese citizenship to enter China, even if the passport is unexpired.

 41: Do you have a refund policy?